As an Amazon Associate I earn from qualifying purchases.

 - In a medium size bowl with a hand held mixer or the bowl of a stand mixer fitted with a paddle attachment, cream together the butter and sugar on medium speed.
 Scrape down the sides and bottom of the bowl with a spatula.
 Add the egg and vanilla extract, and beat again on medium speed until everything is combined and there are no lumps.

 - With the mixer on low, slowly add the dry ingredients to the wet ingredients and mix until dough forms.
-Beat in chopped Oreos until evenly dispersed.
+Beat in chopped Oreos and white chocolate chips until evenly dispersed.

 - Using a cookie scoop or a Tablespoon measuring spoon, drop rounded balls onto baking sheet.
 You may lightly round the dough balls with your hand, but this is not required.
 Dough is very soft.
-Bake for 13-14 minutes or until sides just begin to brown.
+Bake for 9-11 minutes or until sides are set.
 Centers of cookies will look under baked.
-Remove from oven and allow to cool on the baking sheet for about 3 minutes before transferring to a wire rack to cool completely.
+Remove from oven and allow to cool on the baking sheet for about 5 minutes before transferring to a wire rack to cool completely.
 Cookies stay fresh in an airtight container at room temperature up to 1 week.
 Baked cookies may be frozen up to 2 months.
 Rolled cookie dough can be frozen, up to 2 months.
-Bake frozen on baking sheet for 14-15 minutes.
+Bake frozen on baking sheet for 12-14 minutes.